BrickSchema/brick-website/webpages/resources.md

 The Brick ontology is distributed as a set of [Turtle][15] files.
 Turtle is a compact textual format that is understood by most Semantic Web tools.

+**If you wish to join our community please [REGISTER][27] so that we can send you importannt updates.
+Your information will be strictly used for us to understand the community's interest and help advance our research and development.**

 - **Latest Version (1.0.3)**:
    - [Brick.ttl][1]: Brick classes and tagsets